Loginistaken/Short-Story/The-First-Laugh.md

 Vik snorted — a single laugh.
 Then he froze.
 His eyes rolled back.
 His jaw locked, and he fell twitching into the firelight.

+ Albert declares "He thought and he thought wrong, wrong answer."

 Everyone stared.

 Albert whispered, “Told you.
-Un-fucking-funny.”
+Un-funny.”

 Page 6 — “They Laugh, They Die”